 D-Locus (Dilute Coat Color)

 The MLPH gene codes for a protein called melanophilin, which is responsible for transporting and fixing melanin-containing cells.
-A mutation in this gene leads to improper distribution of these cells, causing a dilute coat color.
-This mutation is recessive so two copies of the mutated gene (or "d" allele) are needed to produce the dilute coat color.
+A mutation in this gene leads to improper distribution of these cells, causing a diluted coat color.
+This mutation is recessive, so two copies of the mutated gene (AKA the D allele or the D locus) are needed to produce the diluted coat color.

 Because the mutation responsible for the dilution phenotype is recessive, a dog can be a carrier of the dilution gene and still appear to have a normal coat color.
-These dogs can pass on either the full-colored or dilute allele to any offspring.
-This means that two dogs that appear full-colored can have a dilute puppy.
-This makes DNA testing for the D-Locus an important breeding tool, whether breeding for a dilute coat, or to avoid it.
+These dogs can pass on either the full-colored genes or the diluted trait's alleles to any offspring.
+This means that two dogs that appear full-colored can have a diluted puppy.
+This makes DNA testing for the D locus an important breeding tool, whether breeding for a dilute coat, or to avoid it.

 |Chocolate||Dilute||Basic Color Description|